Jesus/jesus.github.io/_posts/2018-02-05-four-almost-equal-methods.md

 ```

 At `Object` level, all four methods boil down to that simple value
 comparison at C level (or an equivalent one in `rb_equal`).
-It's pretty
+But we still don't
-straightforward but we still don't know why so many different names are needed.
+know why so many different names are needed.

 That's because so far we've only looked at the core classes.
 If we zoom out
 we'll see how each method has a different meaning in the context of a subclass.